kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ##  Max.   :5.000   Max.   :5.000   Max.   :22.000   Max.   :16.00
     ##
     ##       g2.y            g3.y
-    ##  Min.   : 7.00   Min.   : 0.00
+    ##  Min.   : 7.00   Min.   : 6.00
     ##  1st Qu.: 9.00   1st Qu.:10.00
-    ##  Median :11.00   Median :11.00
+    ##  Median :11.00   Median :12.00
-    ##  Mean   :10.67   Mean   :10.85
+    ##  Mean   :10.67   Mean   :11.43
     ##  3rd Qu.:12.00   3rd Qu.:13.00
     ##  Max.   :14.00   Max.   :15.00
-    ##
+    ##                  NA's   :2

 Because our data set is relatively large, we don’t expect missing data to have a serious impact.
 It all goes back to being representative of the population.

-In R we have a library called finalfit which has the function ff\_glimpse, whihc we can use to identify missing data.
+In R we have a library called finalfit which has the function ff\_glimpse, which we can use to identify missing data.

     ## $Continuous
     ##                 label var_type   n missing_n missing_percent mean  sd  min